 - Natural and human-made water features such as running water, pools, ponds, and small containers of water provide drinking and bathing opportunities for pollinators. - Ensure the water sources have a shallow or sloping side so the pollinators can easily approach the water without drowning.
 Your current landscape probably includes many of these elements.
 Observe wildlife activity in your farm fields, woodlands, and gardens to determine what actions you can take to encourage other pollinators to feed and nest.
 Evaluate the placement of individual plants and water sources and use your knowledge of specific pollinator needs to guide your choice and placement of additional plants and other habitat elements.
 Minor changes by many individuals can positively impact the pollinator populations in your area.
-Watch for - and enjoy - the changes in your landscape!

-• CAUTION LAND MANAGERS: Remember that many insecticides are toxic to pollinators.
+Watch for - and enjoy - the changes in your landscape! - CAUTION LAND MANAGERS: Remember that many insecticides are largely toxic to pollinators.
 Extreme caution is warranted if you choose to use any insecticide.
 Strategically apply insecticides only for problematic target species.

 Many oilseed, forage crops, and specialty crops are grown in the Canadian prairies, and they will benefit from strong native bee populations that boost pollination efficiency.
 Incorporate different plants throughout the farm that provide food for native populations when targeted crops are not in flower.

 Farmers have many opportunities to incorporate pollinator-friendly land management practices on their land which will benefit the farmer in achieving his or her production goals:

-- Minimize the use of insecticides to reduce the impact on native pollinators.
-Spray when bees aren't active (after dark or just before dawn) and choose targeted ingredients. - Be conscientious of the fact that different bees forage at different times of day.
-Peponapsis pruinosa, the squash bee, is active from dawn until noon.
-In the case of squash production, the best time to spray is in the evening rather than the early morning.
+Minimize the use of insecticides to reduce the impact on native pollinators.
+Spray when bees aren't active (after dark or just before dawn) and choose targeted ingredients.

-- Carefully consider the use of herbicides.
-Some weeds can provide needed food for pollinators. - Minimize tillage to protect ground nesting pollinators. - Consider creating designated permanently untilled areas for ground nesting bees along internal farm laneways. - Ensure water sources are scattered throughout the landscape. - Choose a variety of native plants to act as windbreaks, riparian buffers, and field borders throughout the farm.
+- Consider using Integrated Pest Management (IPM) strategies to control pests.
+Use insecticides that cause the least harm to non-target organisms and only use when pests reach economic thresholds. - Carefully consider the use of herbicides.
+Some weeds can provide needed food for pollinators. - Minimize tillage to protect ground nesting pollinators. - Consider creating designated permanently untilled areas for ground nesting bees along internal farm laneways. - Ensure water sources are scattered throughout the landscape.

-- Plant unused areas of the farm with temporary cover crops that can provide food or with a variety of trees, shrubs, and flowers that provide both food and shelter for pollinators. - Check with local not-for-profit organizations, or government agencies to see what technical support might be available to assist you in your effort to provide nectar, pollen, and larval food sources for pollinators on your farm.
+- Choose a variety of native plants to act as windbreaks, riparian buffers, and field borders throughout the farm. - Plant unused areas of the farm with temporary cover crops that can provide food or with a variety of trees, shrubs, and flowers that provide both food and shelter for pollinators. - Check with local not-for-profit organizations, or government agencies to see what technical support might be available to assist you in your effort to provide nectar, pollen, and larval food sources for pollinators on your farm.